-How to Treat Hair Loss and Itchiness in Dogs Due to a Yeast Infection
+How to Treat Hair Loss and Itching in Dogs Due to Overactive Yeast

 If Your Dog Is Scratching, the Cause Could Be Overactive Yeast

-If your dog is itching and scratching, and there is hair loss, flaking skin, and a musty smell, the cause could be an overactive yeast infection.
+If your dog is scratching a lot, and there is hair loss, flaking skin, and a musty smell, the cause could be an overactive yeast infection.
 My experience is common.
 I went to the vet and paid out for testing but nothing helped, and my dog just became more and more unhappy.
 The scratching and licking woke us up at night, and the her skin became raw, sore, and irritated.

 The itchy skin patches became flaky, and as the flakes came loose, it took small chunks of hair with it.
 These areas grew in size, so the bald patches were very visible.
 In some cases, the skin underneath became dark, folded, and thickened — with an appearance almost like that of elephant skin.
 As I discovered, these were all classic signs of yeast infection.